tc39/proposal-smart-pipelines/readme.md

 |> await stream.write(#)
 |> console.log;
 ```
-This pipeline is also relatively flat, with only one level of indentation, and
+This pipeline is also relatively linear, with only one level of indentation, and
 with each transformation step on its own line.

 `… |> capitalize` uses a special **shortcut** called the **[bare style][]**, explained further below.